DreymaR/BigBagKbdTrixPKL/PKL_eD/README.md

     - For Shift only, or Shift+Ctrl?
 (Alt and Win shouldn't be sticky, as they already have semi-sticky mappings.)
     - Probably best w/ one for Shift and one for Ctrl then.
 Or config it.

-* Option to have layouts on the main menu like vVv has: "Layout submenu if more than..." setting (in Pkl_eD.ini).
+* Option to have layouts on the main menu like vVv has: "Layout submenu if more than..." setting (in Pkl_eD.ini)?

 **TODO: From DreymaR_layout.ini.**